 Today we’re talking about the second level in the Business Hierarchy of Needs – Profit!
 You guys know that’s my jam.
-If you haven’t taken the evaluation yet, do that today so you can concentrate on the vital need in your business.
+If you haven’t taken the evaluation yet, do that today so you can concentrate on the vital need in your business and create stability!

 Our ecommerce bookkeeping clients who have completed the Fix This Next assessment have typically found the first 3 levels to be where they have a core need.
 Last week, we discussed the Sales Level, where the focus is generating cash.
 Today we will talk about the Profit Level, focusing on the creation of stability.